 The fee of $1000 per person covers four nights in a modest but comfortable en-suite room at the Redemptorist Retreat Center, including board from Monday evening through Friday morning; transportation and admission fees for the field trips; and assorted books and other materials that the participants can take back with them to their home parishes.
 Some or all of this fee may be waived for participants who request assistance.

-Apply below – Application period: Sept.
-1 – 30, 2018.
+Application period is now closed.
 Final selection of participants will be announced in early October.

 Click to download the 2019 Faith & Astronomy Workshop Flier: